Kount/kount-access-dotnet-sdk/README.md

 * information about the device
 * velocity details (the tallies of credential combinations used) about the user's login attempt(s)
 * an automated decision to approve the login, based on tolerances you set based on velocity
+* Kount Access data for session based on what was requested in the info flag

 Each response is returned in JSON format.
 This information enables you to make business decisions on how your site should to proceed with a user's login.